Debt Recovery Options in New Zealand

 You therefore have a range of options available to recover your debt, each with its own benefits and risks.
 Profiling the debt should help identify which option might be best, as well as an escalation strategy from one to the next.

 Turner Hopkins has a specialist team of experienced debt recovery professionals providing advice and assistance on this complex and concerning aspect of business.
-Please phone our Michael Robinson or Martin Dillon to discuss your options.
+Please phone Michael Robinson to discuss your options.

 “John is very easy to talk to, he never makes you feel dumb, and never makes you feel like you are wasting his time for asking questions.
 He explains everything very clearly, every time.
 John's support staff are also very efficient and so easy to deal with.
 No detail is missed when dealing with them.
 My husband and I are fans of them all :)”